sveiae/website/_posts/2021-01-05-top-3-tests-january.md

 ![feature image](/assets/images/2021-01-05/featureimage.jpg){:class="img-responsive"}

-# Top 3 January
+# Thank you for contributing!
-This list is compiled from answers to our monthly questionnaire on what security leaders throughout the world vote on being the most important in order to test an organization's security defenses.
+This list was compiled from answers to our monthly questionnaire on what security leaders throughout the world vote on being the most important in order to test an organization's security defenses.

 ## 1. Check outbound ports to the Internet:
 From James: